ForgeRock/forgeops/helm/forgerock-metrics/README.md

 * -k *values file* \[optional\] : absolute path to yaml file to override ```etc/prometheus-values/kube-prometheus.yaml```.
 * -h / no flags : view help

-### View Prometheus/Grafana
+### View Prometheus/Grafana/Alertmanager

 The following script uses kubectl port forwarding to access the Prometheus and Grafana UIs.
 Run ```./connect-prometheus.sh``` with the following flags:
 * -G (Grafana) or -P (Prometheus).
-* -n *namespace* \[optional\] : where Grafana/Prometheus is deployed.
+* -n *namespace* \[optional\] : where Grafana/Prometheus/Alertmanager is deployed.
 Default = monitoring.
-* -p *port* \[optional\] : Grafana uses local port 3000 and Prometheus 9090.
-If you want to use different ports, or
+* -p *port* \[optional\] : Grafana uses local port 3000, Prometheus 9090 and Alertmanager 9093.
+If you want to use different
-need to access multiple instance of Grafana/Prometheus, use the -p flag.
+ports, or need to access multiple instance of Grafana/Prometheus/Alertmanager, use the -p flag.
 * -h / no flags : view help

 View Prometheus: